OLAMILEKAN011/SQL_Data_Warehouse/README.md

 Building a modern data warehouse with SQL server, ETL processes, data modeling, and analytics.

 Welcome to the  **An End-to-end Data Warehouse and  Analytics Project** repository!
-This project demonstrates a comprehensive data warehouse and analytics solution, from building a data warehouse to generating actionable insights.
+This project showcases a comprehensive data warehouse and analytics solution, from building a data warehouse to generating actionable insights.
 This is designed as a portfolio project to highlight industry best practices in data engineering and analytics.

 ---